vpython/glowscript/README.md

 To run a local webserver with only the datastore in Docker, but the webserver itself running natively you need a recent version of Python3 and pip installed.
-The easiest method is probably to install [anaconda](https://docs.anaconda.com/anaconda/install/) (or [miniconda](https://docs.conda.io/en/latest/miniconda.html), if you don't want the
-GUI package manager and extra applications).
-Once you have that you can check out the glowscript repository (currently the `py38-app-engine` branch) and create a virtual environment for glowscript:
+The easiest method is probably to install [anaconda](https://docs.anaconda.com/anaconda/install/) (or [miniconda](https://docs.conda.io/en/latest/miniconda.html), if you don't want the GUI package manager and extra applications).
+Once you have that you need to check out or download the py38-app-engine of the glowscript repository (currently the `py38-app-engine` branch).

-      git clone git@github.com:vpython/glowscript.git
+(How you do this depends on your familiarity with git.
+The simplest is to download a .zip file of the `py38-app-engine` branch of the repository [here](https://github.com/vpython/glowscript/archive/py38-app-engine.zip)) First "cd" to the `glowscript` directory (the root directory of the repository) and create a virtual environment for glowscript like so:

-      cd glowscript
+      cd /path/to/glowscript
-      git checkout py38-app-engine
       python -m venv venv

 This will build a virtual environment for running locally.
 To activiate the virtual environment:

       mac: source venv/bin/activate
-      windows (power shell): ./venv/Scripts/Activate.ps1
+      windows (power shell): venv\Scripts\Activate.ps1
+      windows (cmd.exe shell): venv\Scripts\activate.bat

 Your terminal prompt should now have a `(venv)` indicating that you have activated the glowscript virtual environment.
 Before you can run glowscript the